martincostello/dotnet-playwright-tests/README.md

 # .NET Playwright Tests

-A simple test implemented in .NET 5 that uses Playwright for tests with multiple browsers.
+A simple test implemented in .NET 6 that uses Playwright for tests with multiple browsers, including support for [BrowserStack Automate].

 ```cmd
 # Clone the repo